freestyletime/Algorithm_Diary/README.md

 ``

 ---------------
-### Approach 1: General Loop two list simultaneously
+### Approach 1: Generally Loop two list simultaneously

 The pseudocode is as following:
 - Initialize a interim node to represent the ListNode we will make.